tbengani/manim122/README.md

 1. Open any `.py` file with Manim scenes
 2. Right-click in the editor
 3. Select "Manim Sideview: Show preview"
-4. The preview will use your virtual environment and have access to `manim122lib`

 ## Troubleshooting